 The comparison of the health parameters between the two groups revealed key findings, as explained by Professor R. Polosa, founder of the CoEHAR:

 Further, the overall health status, respiratory symptoms, quality of life, and physical activity consistently improved over the three-year study period in the group of participants who were using HTPs, while they did not improve among those participants that continued smoking cigarettes.
-These findings are particularly meaningful because the health effects were monitored in patients in their real-life conditions, where they are exposed not only to daily life environmental factors.
+These findings are particularly meaningful because the health effects were monitored in patients in their real-life conditions, where they are exposed to daily life environmental factors.

 "HTPs use decreased the number of acute exacerbations of COPD by more than 40%."